 If you are not already registered to vote, you can still vote by mail.
 When you request an absentee ballot, a voter registration application will be sent with your ballot materials.
 Complete the application and follow the instructions to return it along with your ballot.

-Request a ballot by getting an application from our office or download it from our website and return it:
+Request a ballot by getting an application from our office and return it:

 -or- by email: firstname.lastname@example.org

 Or register online athe Minnesota Secretary of State.